diz-unimr/ttp-idm/README.md

 Adds patient to E-PIX and generate pseudonyms and ids for the provided `trial`.

-The property `lab_id_count` determines the number of secondary pseudonyms to be created.
+The `lab` property determines the number of pseudonyms to be created for each individual laboratory by name.

+> [!NOTE]
+> Property _keys_ for these are dynamic.

 #### Parameters